 Susan Clampet-Lundquist, Ph.D.

 Susan joined the faculty at Saint Joseph's University in 2006.
 She teaches Social Problems; Crime and Urban Communities; Sociology of Migration; Poverty, Ethics, and Social Policy; Urban Sociology; and Urban and Public Policy.
-In addition, each year she teaches Inside-Out: Exploring Crime and Justice Behind the Walls, which is a class that takes place in a correctional facility, made up of SJU students and students who are incarcerated.
+In addition, each year she teaches an Inside-Out course, which is a class that takes place in a correctional facility, made up of SJU students and students who are incarcerated.

 She lives in West Philadelphia with her husband and two daughters.

 - M.A.
 Urban Studies, Temple University

 - Ph.D.
 Sociology, University of Pennsylvania

 - DeLuca, S., Clampet-Lundquist, S., and Edin, K. 2016.
 Coming of Age in the Other America.
 New York: Russell Sage Foundation.

 - Owens, A. and Clampet-Lundquist, S. 2017.
 “Housing mobility and the intergenerational durability of neighborhood poverty.”
 Journal of Urban Affairs, 39, 3, 400 – 420.

 - Clampet-Lundquist, S., Carr, P., and Kefalas, M. 2015.
 “The sliding scale of snitching: A qualitative examination of snitching in three Philadelphia communities.”
 Sociological Forum, 30, 2, 265 – 285.